 Internal risk assessment.
 Companies use internal carbon prices and scenarios to stress test their operations against potential introduction of legislation on carbon pricing in the economy13.
-Pricing from food impact valuation enables a more comprehensive risk assessment for the food sector.
+Pricing from food impact valuation enhances similar risk assessment for the food sector.

 Governments